podsiqueira/dataengineer-assessment/pyspark-assessment/README.md

 - `output_path`: The path to the output file with Current Balance per Account Transaction.

 ## Output
-The output will be saved in CSV format in the specified location.
+The output will be saved in CSV format in the specified location (output_path).